Center for Neighborhood Technology: Housing + Transportation Affordability Index

 In 2006, CNT began developing the Housing + Transportation Affordability Index to come up with a more realistic way of considering the affordability of an area's housing.
-Conventional housing economics say that affordable housing should cost 30% of a household's income, but this fails to take transportation costs into account, which are often a household's second highest expenditure.
-The Housing + Transportation Affordability Index maps neighborhoods based on their mean income and average housing and transportation costs, giving consumers an idea of the true affordability of housing in that area.
+The Housing + Transportation Affordability Index maps neighborhoods based on their mean income and average housing and transportation costs, making customers more aware of the affordability of housing in that area.

 In 2008, the Housing + Transportation Affordability Index became available through an interactive look-up and mapping website, which measures the affordability of housing for 52 metropolitan areas.
 In 2010, the H+T Index expanded to 337 metropolitan areas in the United States, providing support for more than 80% of the U.S. population.
 By 2012, this figure had increased to more than 900 metropolitan areas and 89% of the population.
 In 2012, CNT published "Safe, Decent and Affordable: Transportation Costs of Affordable Housing in the Chicago Region", which applies the HT Index to multifamily properties financed by the Illinois Housing Development Authority in Chicago.
 The study reveals the average transportation costs in these locations.

 CNT launched in 2010, an online application that uses the H+T Index to show users their H+T scores graphically on a map while giving average cost of transportation figures.
 Since 2011, Abogo (a portmanteau of "abode" and "to go") has had a gas price feature, which allows users to see what effect rising gas prices will have on their monthly transportation prices.

-In the March 18 and 19, 2009 Federal hearing on "Livable Communities, Transit Oriented Development, and Incorporating Green Building Practices into Federal Housing and Transportation Policy", CNT's work (some of it through CTOD) was cited several times in the testimonies of the U.S. Housing and Urban Development (HUD), Secretary, Shaun Donovan, and U.S. Department of Transportation (DOT) Secretary, Ray LaHood as they announced the creation of an interagency partnership to promote sustainable communities through coordinating housing and transportation policy and investments.
+In the March 18-19, 2009 Federal hearing on "Livable Communities, Transit Oriented Development, and Incorporating Green Building Practices into Federal Housing and Transportation Policy", CNT's work (some of it through CTOD) was cited several times in the testimonies of the U.S. Housing and Urban Development (HUD), Secretary, Shaun Donovan, and U.S. Department of Transportation (DOT) Secretary, Ray LaHood as they announced the creation of an interagency partnership to promote sustainable communities through coordinating housing and transportation policy and investments.

-In February 2012, CNT published "Prospering in Place: Linking Jobs, Development, and Transit to Spur Chicago's Economy", a call to action restoring location efficiency and creating new jobs and economic vitality based on Chicago's unique assets and advantages.
+In February 2012, CNT published "Prospering in Place: Linking Jobs, Development, and Transit to Spur Chicago's Economy", a message on restoring location efficiency and creating new jobs and economic vitality based on Chicago's assets and advantages.